 More about our expert: Dr. Paul Quigley

-Dr. Paul Quigley has over 20 years of experience in the fine chemical and pharmaceutical industries in a variety of senior management roles, covering technical management of UK sites, and senior project and operational roles within a number of international organizations, including ICI, Schering Plough, Clariant, Johnson Matthey, and Rhodia.
+Dr. Paul Quigley has over 20 years of experience in the fine chemical and pharmaceutical industries in a variety of senior management roles, covering technical management of UK sites, and senior project and operational roles within several international organizations, including ICI, Schering Plough, Clariant, Johnson Matthey, and Rhodia.

 More about Translational Pharmaceutics

-Quotient Sciences first brought meaningful innovation to the pharmaceutical industry in 2008 with Translational Pharmaceutics® – a unique delivery platform that shortens development times by more than 12 months.
+Quotient Sciences first brought meaningful innovation to the pharmaceutical industry in 2008 with Translational Pharmaceutics® – our unique delivery platform that shortens development times by over 12 months.
 Contact us today to discuss how it can be applied to your next drug program.